The Old Model Was Binary. The New One Has Levels.

 The "Authority Gap" (Stuck at Level 3)

-Brands stuck at Level 3 often have perfect technical SEO but weak PR.
+Brands stuck at Level 3 often have solid technical SEO but weak PR.
 They are accurate but boring to the AI.
-The model sees you as a valid data point but not a trusted authority.
-To move to Level 4, you don't need code; you need External Corroboration-citations from third parties that validate your expertise.
+The model sees them as a valid data point but not a trusted authority.

 Step 1: The Recognition Test (Level 1 Check)

-Prompt: "What is [Brand Name] and what specific problem does it solve?".
+Prompt: "What is [Brand Name] and what specific problem does it solve?"

 Pass: The model accurately describes your business.